VikParuchuri/surya/README.md

 ## Text line detection

-You can detect text lines in an image or pdf with the following command.
+You can detect text lines in an image, pdf, or folder of images/pdfs with the following command.
 This will write out a json file with the detected bboxes, and optionally save images of the pages with the bboxes.

 Setting the `DETECTOR_BATCH_SIZE` env var properly will make a big difference when using a GPU.
 Each batch item will use 280MB of VRAM, so very high batch sizes are possible.
 Depending on your CPU core count, `DETECTOR_BATCH_SIZE` might make a difference there too.

 ```
-surya_detect PDF_PATH --images
+surya_detect DATA_PATH --images
 ```

+- `DATA_PATH` can be an image, pdf, or folder of images/pdfs
 - `--images` will save images of the pages and detected text lines (optional)
 - `--max` specifies the maximum number of pages to process if you don't want to process everything
 - `--results_dir` specifies the directory to save results to instead of the default